mlchethanupb/myworks/storage/Codebase/README.md

 * Build docker image ``http_server:s`` for pythons's ``SimpleHTTPServer`` and run the following command to start the container.

 ```
-docker run -ti --rm -p 8000:8000 http_server:s
+docker run -ti --rm -p 4842:4842 http_server:s
 ```
 * Wait some time (5 minutes for current configuration) as squid needs some time to create all cache directories.
-Finally run ``request.sh`` to send continuous request in squid.
+Finally run ``./request.sh`` to send continuous request in squid.